paeneumbra/dotfiles/awesome/.config/awesome/README.md

 ## Issues

-During setup it can happen that some references have changed, this will most certainly happen for monitors and disk.
+During setup, it can happen that some references have changed, this will most certainly happen for monitors and disk.
 For getting new display namings run `xrandr` and replace all references in the project - e.g. `eDP-1`, `eDP-1-1`.

 NOTE: Depending on the active graphics card the monitor names are different
+TODO: Should be automated already?

 ```shell
 xrandr -q
 ```

 For disk setup run `lsblk -f` and replace the with new disk path.

+TODO: Can this be automated?

 ## Acknowledgements